 Many popular shampoos use ingredients called surfactants, conditioning agents, active ingredients, and additives.
-Liquid Shampoo is an emulsifier.
+The liquid shampoo is an emulsifier.

-With the help of detergents, dirt and oils become completely engulfed in shampoo.
+With the help of detergents when cleaning the dirt and oils become entirely engulfed in shampoo.
 Dirt and oils become unable to stick to surfaces and are washed away with water.
-The detergent helps break the surface tension between oils and water.
+The detergent helps break the surface tension between oils and moisture.

-Normally the oil created by your hair, called sebum, doesn’t dissolve in water.
-To allow the water to wash away the oils, the shampoo must use a special chemical reaction.
+Usually, the oil created by your hair, called sebum, Allows the water to wash away the oils.
+The shampoo must use an extraordinary chemical reaction.

 Shampoo and conditioner would technically be opposites.
 They serve different purposes.

 Dry shampoo is not cleansing your hair and scalp.
 It’s a powder that’s absorbing some of the oil and preventing your hair from clumping.